-The Section of Abdominal Imaging currently consists of 12 staff radiologists.
-Over 40,000 CT, 20,000 ultrasound, and 1,500 MR examinations are interpreted by our section, and 1,400 CT fluoroscopy and ultrasound-guided interventional procedures are performed yearly, including fine-needle aspiration, core biopsy sampling, abscess drainage and percutaneous renal cryoablation.
+The Section of Abdominal Imaging currently consists of 14 staff radiologists.
+Approximately 28,000 CT, 27,000 ultrasound, and 7,000 MR examinations are interpreted by our section annually.
+Also, about 2,900 CT and ultrasound-guided interventional procedures are performed, including fine-needle aspiration, core biopsy sampling, abscess drainage, and percutaneous renal cryoablation.

 We interpret examinations for both primary and tertiary care patient populations.
-We serve a highly-trained and sophisticated group of gastroenterologists, oncologists, and surgeons subspecializing in colon and rectum, hepato-pancreatico-biliary surgery, urology and gynecology.
-There is heavy emphasis on both oncologic and pre- and post-surgical imaging.
+We serve a highly trained and sophisticated group of gastroenterologists, oncologists, and surgeons subspecializing in the colon and rectum, hepato-pancreatico-biliary surgery, urology, and gynecology.
+There is heavy emphasis on both oncologic and preoperative and postoperative imaging.

-Fellows are active participants in resident education, both on a daily informal basis and giving didactic conferences.
-Our section is involved in seven interdepartmental conferences.
-Participation in any of a number of ongoing research projects within the section, or organization of a new project, is encouraged.
+Fellows are active participants in resident education, both on a daily informal basis and through participation in didactic conferences.
+Our section is also involved in multiple interdepartmental conferences.
+Participation in any of a number of ongoing research projects within the section, or creation of a new project, is encouraged.

-Please direct any questions and/or complete the online GME application form and send with current curriculum vitae, medical school transcripts and 2–3 letters of reference to:
+To apply, please print out and complete the fellowship application and submit it along with current curriculum vitae, medical school transcripts, and 2-3 letters of reference to:

 Section of Abdominal Imaging

 Subsequent required interviews will be granted on a first come, first serve basis.